mulesoft-labs/raml-language-server/README.md

 onOpenDocument(listener: (document: IOpenedDocument)=>void);
 ```

-Notifying the client about new validation report:
+Notifying the client about a new validation report:

 ```js
 /**